Block141/crustaciator/README.md

 ## The frontend
 The `frontend` folder contains everything you need for a web server.
 It uses the [Alpine Nginx image](https://hub.docker.com/_/nginx).
-Configuring a web server can get complicated, but fortunately all the default configuration will serve our purposes now.
+Configuring a web server can get complicated, but fortunately all the default configuration will serve our purposes for now.
 All we have to do is copy our html/css/js files to `/usr/share/nginx/html/` in the container.
 This is just how Nginx works, it has nothing to do with Docker.

+Visit the site at [http://localhost/](http://localhost/)